-When we asked travelers in our Forums to name their favorite pool in America, we couldn’t help but notice that many of their go-to places for kicking back poolside with friends or family were in one of three major vacation destinations---Las Vegas, Walt Disney World, and Hawaii.
-Below is a selection of top pools in all three spots, including a list of noteworthy pools elsewhere around the U.S.Talk Travel: What hotel pool would you most like to be lying by right now?
+When we asked travelers in our Forums to name their favorite pool in America, we couldn’t help but notice that many of their go-to places for kicking back poolside with friends or family were in one of three major vacation destinations—Las Vegas, Walt Disney World, and Hawaii.
+Below is a selection of top pools in all three spots, including a list of noteworthy pools elsewhere around the U.S.

 Walt Disney World

 Between visits to Disney’s two waterparks, Blizzard Beach and Typhoon Lagoon, spoil your water-loving brood by opting for a resort with a top pool.
 Kim Wright Wiley, author of Walt Disney World with Kids 2009, recommends the following two resorts for families for whom a great pool is a priority.

 Yacht and Beach Club Resorts.
 Stormalong Bay, the water recreation area shared by the two resorts, is like a private water park.
 The sand-bottom “bay” contains pools of varying depths, whirlpools, waterslides, and a wrecked ship for atmosphere.

 From the Forums: “The pool at the Beach/Yacht Clubs in WDW is the coolest pool we have ever gone to.
 Sandy bottom, zero entry, whirlpools, big slide, two small slides for the little ones, a mini river, hidden spas, pirate ship.
 Lots of fun for kids. — bennnie (more)

 Polynesian Resort.
 The Polynesian boasts an attractive pool with a private beach.
 Canvas shells shade napping babies and toddlers digging in the sand.
 Families with young tikes rave about the resort’s zero-entry Nanea Volcano Pool; a 120-ft slide blasts riders out of the pool’s namesake volcano.